jaredtking/heartbeat/README.md

 heartbeat new myHeartbeat
 ```

-A directory will be created with sample configuration files.
-At minimum, the database credentials must be provided.
+A directory with the server name will be created and filled with sample configuration files.
+At minimum, the database credentials must be supplied before firing up the server.

-The server can now be started with:
+The server can be started with:
 ```
 heartbeat start
 ```

 ## Privacy

 Since Heartbeat is self-hosted, you have complete control over your data.
-It is **highly recommended that TLS is used with Heartbeat** in order to ensure privacy since the API is plaintext.
+It is **highly recommended that TLS is used with Heartbeat** in order to ensure privacy since the API is plaintext over HTTP.

 ## Dude, where's my code?

-Following [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) by Tom Preston-Warner, the code will come in time.
+I have chosen to follow [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) by Tom Preston-Warner for this project, meaning that the code will come in time.
 This document outlines what will be built and has been used to organize my thoughts.
-Eventually the code will follow.
-As the code appears, this document will be updated.
+As the code and new thoughts appear, this document will be updated.

 ### What's next?

-- [ ] Design REST API
+- Design REST API
-- [ ] Define alert rule parameters
+- Define alert rule parameters
-- [ ] Setup tests for prototype functionality (track metrics, simple rule set, e-mail + sms alerts)
+- Setup tests for prototype functionality (track metrics, simple rule set, e-mail + sms alerts)
-- [ ] CLI interface
+- CLI interface
-- [ ] Configuration files (create and parse)
+- Configuration files (create and parse)
-- [ ] Scheduler based on rules
+- Scheduler based on rules
-- [ ] Build API endpoints for receiving data
+- Build API endpoints for receiving data
-- [ ] Send alerts
+- Send alerts
-- [ ] Web app dashboard
+- Web app dashboard

 ## License